 The launch of the Comet actually took me by surprise.
 I was not expecting both the form factor and the $199 price point.

-Up until this point, the Orion was the go-to single BA IEM price at a much higher $399 and followed the house design of the Andromeda, the now discontinued Nova and the recently launched Polaris.
+Up until this point, the Orion was the go-to single BA IEM price at a much higher $399 and followed the house design of the Andromeda, the now discontinued Nova, and the recently launched Polaris.
 I thought we were done, complete, all-in.
 I guess not!

 There has been a spate of single BA IEMs hitting the market in the last year.
-All priced competitively to the Orion and doing quite well.
+All are priced competitively to the Orion and doing quite well.
 The qdc Neptune at $198 is a classic example of entry-level BA’s for not so much and pushing out a great performance.

 It seems only logical Campfire Audio would look at that price segment and come out with something they think can compete at a value-oriented price point.

 This also seems to be an opportunity to try out something very new.
 You may have noticed that their high-level Atlas sports a very similar design so I am expecting this new look to CA IEM’s to be an ongoing theme.